JakobRogstadius/CrisisTracker/readme.md

 CrisisTracker is a software platform that extracts situational awareness reports from torrents of public tweets during humanitarian disasters.
 It combines different kinds of automated processing with crowdsourcing to quickly detect new events and bring together related evidence into stories.

+As of 2016, the project is no longer maintained, as there is no funding and I need to pay the bills.
+Contact me if you are interested in sponsoring further development. -[Jakob Rogstadius](https://www.linkedin.com/in/jakobrogstadius/)

 ![Screenshot of CrisisTracker](Documentation/screenshot1.png)

 ## Distributed sensing via social media